stanfordroboticsclub/UDPComms/README.md

 ```
 Note that string fields maintain the null characters from their C representation.
 THye can be removed using `str.rstrip('\0')`

+### Get Method
+The prefered way of accessing messages is the `Subsciber.get()` method.
+It is guarantied to be nonblocking so it can be used in places wihtout messing with timing.
+It checks for any new messages and returns the newest one.
+If the newest message is older then `timeout` seconds it raises the `UDPComms.timeout` exception.

+TODO: give examples

 ### Arguments

 - `fields`